 The steps in this process will include the following:

-- The department then seek public input regarding the Water Quality Standards and hold a public meeting(s) to gauge the interests of the public.
+- Concurrently, the department will then seek public input regarding the Water Quality Standards by holding public meeting(s) in the six field office regions and listen to and obtain the interests of the public in regards to water quality standards.

-- DNR will then prioritize issues based on TAC comments, feedback from DNR staff with experience in those areas, and public and stakeholder comments.
-A Draft Triennial Review Process Summary and Work Plan will be prepared that identifies the selected goals for the next three years and details the process the department used to reach this determination.
+- A Draft Triennial Review Process Summary and Work Plan will be prepared that identifies the selected goals for the next three years and details the process the department used to reach this determination.
 A request for public feedback will be conducted and feedback received.
 A Responsiveness Summary will also be prepared to address those comments.

 Triennial Review Technical Advisory Meeting: June 29, 2011